elastic/kibana/src/plugins/expression_shape/README.md

-# expressionRevealImage
+# expressionShape

-Expression Reveal Image plugin adds a `revealImage` function to the expression plugin and an associated renderer.
-The renderer will display the given percentage of a given image.
+Expression Shape plugin adds a `shape` function to the expression plugin and an associated renderer. @TODO add some description later.

 ---